berkeley-stat243/stat243-fall-2021/first_three_weeks.md

 - (Optional) Thursday August 26 or Wednesday September 8, 4-5:30 pm: [introductory LaTeX sessions](https://berkeley.libcal.com/calendar/workshops) run by the library.
 In particular I highly recommend (in particular if you are a Statistics graduate student) that you know how to create equations in LaTeX.

-- (Optional) Friday August 27, noon-3:30 pm in Evans 344: Help session for installing software, accessing a UNIX-style command line, and basic UNIX usage (e.g., the UNIX basics tutorial)
+- (Optional) Friday August 27, noon-3:30 pm in Evans 344: Help session for installing software, accessing a UNIX-style command line, and basic UNIX usage (e.g., the UNIX basics tutorial).
+You should have software installed, be able to accesss the command line, and have started to become familiar with basic UNIX usage before class on Wednesday September 1.

 - (Optional) TBD: two-hour R help session, date/time/location TBD, for those not yet familiar with R at the level of modules 1-5 of the R bootcamp (https://github.com/berkeley-scf/r-bootcamp-fall-2021/archive/main.zip).